Book Review for “Run you Down” by Julia Dahl.

 It should be obvious from the above review that I enjoyed this novel as much as I did the first Rebekah Roberts book.
 With it, Dahl has firmly established herself as a first-rate crime fiction writer, with a refreshingly unique twist to her stories.
 Dahl gives us not only a protagonist who is both professional and endearing, but also a crime beat that is deliciously shadowy to both Jews and non-Jews.
 I must point out that this is not a stand-alone novel, so if this review has piqued your interest, I suggest you read Invisible City first, and then read this book, both of which I highly recommend with four and a half stars out of five.

-“Run you Down” by Julia Dahl expected release date June 30, 2015 from St. Martin’s Press – Minotaur Books), is available for pre-order from Amazon, Barnes & Noble, Walmart (Kobo) eBooks and audiobooks. the website eBooks.com, iTunes (iBook and audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
+“Run you Down” by Julia Dahl expected release date June 30, 2015 from St. Martin’s Press – Minotaur Books), is available (via these affiliate links) from Amazon, Walmart (Kobo) eBooks and audiobooks. the website eBooks.com, iTunes (iBook and audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
 I would like to thank the author for requesting the publisher send me an advance reader copy of this book for review via NetGalley.
 This review also appears on my Times of Israel blog.